Kate McGillivray

 Physiotherapist, Pelvic Floor & Continence Physiotherapist, Pilates Practitioner

 Sarah graduated with a Bachelor of Health Sciences and Master of Physiotherapy Practice from La Trobe University in 2012.
-Since graduating, she has worked in private practice, treating musculoskeletal and sports injuries and teaching Clinical Pilates.
-She developed an interest in women's health and went on to complete her Graduate Certificate of Pelvic Floor Physiotherapy.
-She has a strong passion for empowering women throughout the transformative stages of pregnancy, postpartum and beyond.
+Since graduating, she has worked in private practice, treating a wide range of musculoskeletal and sports injuries and teaching Clinical Pilates.

 She uses her experience in sports physiotherapy to work closely with women to not only overcome symptoms but also achieve their full potential in returning to high level activities.
 Through personalised, evidence-based care, Sarah combines clinical experience with a deep understanding of the physical and emotional changes women experience during these critical life stages.